sandhyavisakha/sandhyavisakha/README.md

 # Welcome to My Tech Journey 👋

-I'm Visakha Sandhya Griddaluru, a passionate AWS Cloud and DevOps Engineer aiming for a successful career in the world of technology.
+I'm Visakha Sandhya Griddaluru, a passionate AWS Cloud Engineer and a DevOps enthusiast who aims on doing great things in this cloud-driven industry.
 Welcome to my GitHub profile!

 ## About Me

-- 🚀 I'm on a journey of career transition to the exciting fields of AWS and DevOps.
 - 💼 AWS Certified with Cloud Practitioner and Solutions Architect Associate.
 - 🌐 Eager to learn and contribute to the ever-evolving tech landscape.
 - 🌟 Passionate about automation, cloud architecture, and infrastructure as code.